hpc/pavilion2/docs/tests/conditionals.rst

                 ...

-In this example the ``not_if`` directive is followed by a dictionary with the key 'sys_os' and the value of `windows`.
+In this example the ``not_if`` directive is followed by a dictionary with the key 'sys_os' and the value of 'windows'.
 Pavilion will resolve the key and check what the operating system on the machine is.
 If sys_os resolves to 'windows' then the ``not_if`` conditions has a match and the test will be skipped.